mmbman/Katagiri/1986-07-23-Verse-of-Opening-the-Sutra.md

 So life is not thin like a piece of paper.
 It’s very thick, and very long, very long.
 That’s why Alice Miller mentions we should treat children and human beings as messengers from the world we once knew before, but we forgot completely.

-Now Dogen Zenji mentions also, the founder of Soto Zen mentions, “We practice like this together, because temporarily we say teacher and student.”
+Now Dogen Zenji, the founder of Soto Zen, also mentions, “We practice like this together, because temporarily we say teacher and student.”
 Katagiri, you.
 Japanese and American.
 Temporarily.
 Parents and children.
 But sooner or later, we will be buddha.
 But temporarily now, for a certain period of time, we have a certain relationship between the teacher and a student.
 But originally, we are buddha.
 Okay?

 So we are what?
 We are not a creature; we are a messenger from the buddha.
 We knew in the past... but we completely forgot.
 For long, that’s why always create certain discrimination between.